Lagos Plan of Action: Science and technology

-Transport and Communication
+Transport and communication

 The Lagos Plan of Action recognized that transport and communication play an important role for Africa.
 The Economic Commission for Africa Conference of Ministers called for a "Decade for Transport and Communications in 1979".
-The Plan calls for the "promotion of transport and communication with a focus on increasing intra-African trade".
+The plan calls for the "promotion of transport and communication with a focus on increasing intra-African trade".
 It was decided that the decade would be implemented in two phases and with "regional, sub-regional and national projects with a sub-regional impact."
 Both phases involved the continuation of ongoing projects, implementation of already financed projects and gather financing for future projects.
 There were 450 transport projects and 100 communications projects ready for the first phase with a total cost of US$8.85 billion.

-Trade and Finance
+Trade and finance

 The Lagos Plan of Action called for the creation of an African Common Market and the improvement of domestic trade at both national and regional levels throughout Africa.
 Intra-African trade expansion was encouraged through the means of reduction of trade barriers, mechanisms for the development of trade, and the establishment of African multinational production corporations and joint ventures.
-Internationally, the Plan called for Africa's world industrial production to reach 2% by the year 2000.
-The Plan also called for new financial policies at the national level and regional levels to encourage trade and financial cooperation among Member states.
+Internationally, the plan called for Africa's world industrial production to reach 2% by the year 2000.
+The plan also called for new financial policies at the national level and regional levels to encourage trade and financial cooperation among member states.

-Measures to Build up and Strengthen Economic and Technical Co-Operation
+Measures to build up and strengthen economic and technical co-operation

 Africa's need for institutions that help develop capabilities and infrastructures essential for economic and social development was recognized by the Lagos Plan.
 Existing institutions have faced stifled growth due to the lack of governmental support.
-The Plan aimed to set guidelines around the creation of future multinational institutions to ensure that future institutions would be supported and their need has been required.
+The plan aimed to set guidelines around the creation of future multinational institutions to ensure that future institutions would be supported and their need has been required.

-Environment and Development
+Environment and development

 The Lagos Plan of Action identified environmental development as a "priority areas of environmental concern requiring immediate action" with action required regarding: (a.)
 Maintaining safe drinking-water supplies and environmental sanitation; (b.)
 Desertification and drought; (c.)
 Reforestation and soil degradation; (d.)
 Marine Pollution and conservation of marine resources; (e.)
 Human settlements; (f.)
 Mining; (g.)
 Air Pollution Control; (g.)
 Environmental education and training, legislation, and information.
-The Lagos Plan stressed the need for the creation of an environmental matters intergovernmental committee as well as the cooperation of Member States for the progression of Africa's environmental development.
+The Lagos Plan stressed the need for the creation of an environmental matters intergovernmental committee as well as the cooperation of member states for the progression of Africa's environmental development.

-The Least Developed African Countries
+The least developed African countries

 The Lagos Plan accepts the conclusions of the Conference of African Least Developed Countries in 1980 on the issues facing the least developed countries.
 It was recognized that these countries were facing similar problems that required collective and similar solutions.
-The Plan also aimed to develop these countries in an effort to achieve sustainability through increased Official development assistance.
+The plan also aimed to develop these countries in an effort to achieve sustainability through increased Official development assistance.
 The creation of a Conference of Minister of African Least Developed Countries was called for as well as increased projection models for the least developed countries.